 Get ready for lots of dreamy photos!
 We recently took a field trip to the Second Home Pavilion in Los Angeles at the La Brea Tar Pits, and we're sharing all the rainbow tunnel goodness with you.
 See below for all the details and how we spent the afternoon...

-One of the reasons I love Los Angeles so much is all of the amazing exhibits, instillations and art you can find throughout the city!
-There is so much to see and do at any given time (for little to no cost), and this is one you don't want to miss this summer if you're in the city.
+One of the reasons we love Los Angeles so much is all of the amazing exhibits, instillations, and art found throughout the city!
+There is so much to see and do at any given time (for little to no cost), and this is one you don't want to miss this summer.
 This installation, designed by Spanish architects José Selgas and Lucía Cano, is nestled by the La Brea Tar Pits right next to the Los Angeles County Museum of Art (LACMA).

 The space itself isn't HUGE, so you can spend five minutes there and see it all, or you can make it an event and get lots of photos, see how the light changes, and take in all the different colors.
 No matter what you decide to do, it's fun to explore the space around the pavilion by heading over to LACMA, the Tar Pits, or enjoy a day at the park.